airswap/airswap-about/contracts/indexer.md

 ## `createTokenPairIndex`

-If none exists, deploy a new `Index` contract for the given token pair and return the address of the new or existing INDEX.
-For example, an intent to trade WETH/DAI.
+If none exists, deploy a new `Index` contract for the given token pair and return its address.

 ```java
 function createTokenPairIndex(